Frederic Tuten: Novels

-Tintin in the New World (1993) is perhaps Tuten's best known and most critically acclaimed work.
-The novel's unlikely protagonist is Tintin, the cartoon boy detective created by Belgian comic artist Georges Remi, better known as Hergé.
-Tuten transplants Tintin from his comic book confines into a fleshed out, realistic world with all its wicked, grave and abstruse trappings.
-Appreciation of the book is enhanced by an acquaintance with Thomas Mann's The Magic Mountain, the characters of which it uses.
+Tintin in the New World (1993) is a critically acclaimed work.
+The novel's protagonist is Tintin, the cartoon boy detective created by Belgian artist Georges Remi, better known as Hergé.
+Tuten transplants Tintin from his comic book confines into a fleshed out, realistic world.
+Characters from Thomas Mann's The Magic Mountain also appear in Tuten's novel.

-The cover of the novel, like The Adventures of Mao, features a drawing by Roy Lichtenstein, which was created expressly for the novel.
-Again Lichtenstein makes use of the benday dot technique to depict Tintin and his dog Snowy in a near-miss with a would-be assassin's knife.
-Behind Tintin hangs the painting Dance (I) by Henri Matisse, which in reality is displayed in the Museum of Modern Art in New York City.
+The cover of this novel also features a drawing by Roy Lichtenstein, which was created expressly for the novel.
+Again, Lichtenstein makes use of the benday dot technique to depict Tintin and his dog Snowy in a near-miss with a would-be assassin's knife.
+Behind the seated Tintin hangs the painting Dance (I) by Henri Matisse, which in reality is displayed in the Museum of Modern Art in New York City.
 Roy Lichtenstein's own rendering of Dance, sans Tintin, hangs in the same museum.

 Writing in The New York Times Book Review, Edmund White called Tintin in the New World "queerly beautiful" and said that in the novel Tuten "shows that by tapping the energy of Hergé's archetypes he has, surprisingly, been able to make a statement more personal than autobiography."

 The book went through several print runs, both in the United States and the UK (in Britain, the novel was published by Marion Boyars Publishers, and later Minerva).
 The novel was also translated into French, German, Dutch, Spanish, Catalan, and Swedish.
 In 2005, it was re-released by Black Classics Press in the USA, with an introduction by Paul LaFarge.
 All editions of the book feature the Interior with Painting of Tintin jacket illustration created by Lichtenstein.

 Like Mao and Tallien, Tuten's next novel, Van Gogh's Bad Café (1997), offers an imagined glimpse into the psyche of a historical character, Dutch artist Vincent van Gogh.
 The book is also similar to Mao in that the time and place of action and the narrator are inconsistent throughout and change without warning.
 Van Gogh's Bad Café explores the themes of love and addiction.

 In his review in The Los Angeles Times, Richard Eder wrote, "In 'Van Gogh's Bad Cafe,' his finest book, Tuten has brought to fruition what I think he was aiming at in the diverting but self-conscious 'Tintin.'
 His message about the end of art has become a work of art and almost too sad to bear."

-Tuten's most recent novel, The Green Hour (2002), is in many ways a departure from the others.
-The setting is the present day, and the characters are not borrowed from history.
-Further, it lacks much of the impertinent humor and ethereal feel of his previous works.
+In Tuten's most recent novel, The Green Hour (2002), the setting is the present day, and the characters are not borrowed from history.
 The story recounts the 30-year love affair between an academic and a spiritual vagabond.

 Several of Frederic Tuten's novels and short stories feature a cat named Nicolino.